yux1991/PyRHEED/README.md

 It is written and tested with Python 3.6.6 (64 bit).
 The GUI is created using PyQt5.
 The *simulate_RHEED* module utilized the [pymatgen](http://pymatgen.org/) library to read CIF files and create structures.
 Major features include:

 1. RHEED raw image process using [rawpy](https://pypi.org/project/rawpy/) and intensity profile extraction which is accelerated by [numpy](https://www.numpy.org/) vecterization.
 Construction of 2D reciprocal space map and pole figure is automated.
 The 3D data could be saved as *.vtp format, which could be processed by [paraview](https://www.paraview.org).
-2. Batch fit RHEED line profiles with pre-defined peak functions (only Gaussian is supported right now) and save the formatted results.
+2. Batch fit RHEED line profiles with pre-defined peak functions (including Gaussian function and Voigt function) and save the formatted results.
 3. Visualize the fit results and generate a report.
 4. Simulate the statistical factor from a Markov process, assuming a certain distribution of step density on a hexagonal surface.
 More details are disscussed in the paper by [Spadacini et al.](https://www.sciencedirect.com/science/article/pii/0039602883904922).
 5. Read the crystal structure from a CIF file and create a customized structure by stacking different crystalline materials together.
 Calculate the diffraction pattern from this structure based on the kinematic diffraction theory.